-Monitoring, managing and automating smart devices or IoT (internet of things) is tricky, but is made much easier with management platforms.
-They provide scalable services to IOT devices and organisations.
+Monitoring, managing and automating smart devices or IoT (Internet of things) is tricky but is made easier with management platforms.
+They provide scalable services to IoT devices and organisations.

 Although these platforms can hit hurdles when developing integration workflows in-house.

 Outsourcing native integration functionality is becoming the norm as organisations are realising the enormous potential and benefits of integration platforms.
 Especially, embedded ones.

 What is IoT?